 FERC-approved recreation facilities are incorporated into the project boundary, and the licensee is ultimately responsible for their operation and maintenance.
 Other recreation facilities may be provided by federal, state, and municipal and/or county agencies, and/or non-project uses at the project and in the vicinity of the project.

 YES has the experience and knowledge to develop RMPs designed to ensure that the licensee is compliant with FERC-specific requirements.
 FERC requires consultation, review, and comment during the development phase of RMPs.
-YES has extensive experience in the consultation process and stakeholder outreach.
+YES has extensive experience in the consultation process and stakeholder outreach as well as the research and analysis of facility and parking use and requirements.

 Transmission and Gas Pipelines